slevithan/regex/README.md

   [![bundle][bundle-src]][bundle-href]
 </div>

-Regex+ (aka `regex`, based on its package and tag name) is a template tag that extends JavaScript regular expressions with key features that make regexes more powerful and dramatically more readable.
-It returns native `RegExp` instances that run with native performance, and can exceed the performance of regex literals you'd write yourself.
-It's also lightweight, supports all ES2025 regex features, has built-in types, and can be used as a [Babel plugin](https://github.com/slevithan/babel-plugin-transform-regex) to avoid any runtime dependencies or user runtime cost.
+The Regex+ library (package name: `regex`) provides a template tag named `regex`.
+This tag extends JavaScript regular expressions with key features that make regexes more powerful and dramatically more readable.
+The `regex` tag returns native `RegExp` instances that run with native performance, and can exceed the performance of regex literals you'd write yourself.

+**With the Regex+ library, JavaScript steps up as one of the best regex flavors** alongside PCRE and Perl, possibly surpassing C++, Java, .NET, Python, and Ruby.

-Highlights include support for insignificant whitespace and comments, atomic groups and possessive quantifiers (that can help you avoid [ReDoS](https://en.wikipedia.org/wiki/ReDoS)), subroutines and subroutine definition groups (that enable powerful subpattern composition), and context-aware interpolation of regexes, escaped strings, and partial patterns.
+Features added to native JavaScript regular expressions include insignificant whitespace and comments for readability, atomic groups and possessive quantifiers (that can help you avoid [ReDoS](https://en.wikipedia.org/wiki/ReDoS)), subroutines and subroutine definition groups (that enable powerful subpattern composition), and context-aware interpolation of regexes, escaped strings, and partial patterns.

-With the Regex+ library, JavaScript steps up as one of the best regex flavors alongside PCRE and Perl, possibly surpassing C++, Java, .NET, Python, and Ruby.
+Details:

+- Lightweight (7 kB minzip)
+- [Babel plugin](https://github.com/slevithan/babel-plugin-transform-regex) available, to avoid any runtime dependencies or user runtime cost
+- Supports all ES2025 regex features
+- Built-in types

 ## 📜 Contents